 A desktop is much more cost-efficient and future-proof.
 Only buy a gaming laptop if you truly need the portability.
 Even then, external GPUs combined with adequately powerful laptops can be a better choice in a lot of cases.

-When digital computers were first invented, when they were taking up entire rooms and when hard drives looked like washing machines, who would have guessed that roughly half a century later we would have computers a thousand times more powerful – and in our very own pockets.
+When digital computers were first invented and were taking up entire rooms, with hard drives that looked like washing machines, who would have guessed that roughly half a century later, we would have computers thousand times more powerful and smaller.

 Indeed, computers are getting more powerful and increasingly lighter each year.
 The topic of the day, however, is related to gaming laptops, with the above smartphone reference being used merely to draw your attention to just how much technology has advanced.

 To be more specific, we will be comparing gaming laptops and gaming desktops across multiple points and determine which performs better in which regard.

 Table of ContentsShow